|

 assisted living facilities, board and care homes and skilled

+nursing facilities.
 Respite Care – Temporary or intermittent care for

 individuals with disabilities, illnesses, dementia or other